bstrauss84/openshift-disconnected-install-precheck/docs/Gregs idea/README.md

  - how to specify that hosts don't exist yet, but allow for determining if a virtualized environment has the juice to provision them

+## Utility deployment

+Given we are leveraging Quarkus as the framework to build this utility, we actually have a choice on how to get it to the end user.
+Quarkus supports either running the packaged app as either a regular Java app, or using GraalVM to take that Java bytecode and fully compiling down to a native executable.

+Source would of course be available, but we can wrap up everything needed by the app into one file with minimal external dependencies (just what is needed to run the rules).

+Could either use the host the utility is run from, or use SSH as a proxy to run commands.

 ## Run Configuration and Rules

 ```yaml